enclavewow/enclavewow.github.io/_tabs/leadership.md

 ![Kimberly](/images/kimberly.jpg){: width="120" height="120" .left}

-**Kimberly**, a founding member of our guild, sees herself as the guild’s mommy, a role she embraces wholeheartedly.
+**Kimberly** (she/they), a founding member of our guild, sees herself as the guild’s mommy, a role she embraces wholeheartedly.
 She is fascinated with classic WoW, especially Seasons of Mastery, and is always ready to share her knowledge and nostalgia.
 Kimberly also delights the guild with her culinary creations, frequently posting pictures that tantalize the taste buds.

 &nbsp;

 ![Baalyn](/images/baalyn.jpg){: width="120" height="120" .left}

-**Baalyn**, a professional chef and our guild's culinary consultant, can make anyone hungry with just a conversation.
+**Baalyn** (he/him), a professional chef and our guild's culinary consultant, can make anyone hungry with just a conversation.
 He's claimed a permanent spot in our Discord's AFK channel, where he’s virtually always available.
 Having joined us during phase 3, Baalyn has quickly become a steadfast member, adding both flavour and laughter to our guild life.

 &nbsp;

 ![Anmorata](/images/anmo.jpg){: width="120" height="120" .left}

-**Anmorata**, also known as Daddy Momo, plays a big, strong tank and is the newest officer of our guild.
-His skills at tanking are legendary—rumor has it he once took down the Lich King in a most unconventional setting.
+**Anmorata** (he/him), also known as Daddy Momo, plays a big, strong tank and is the newest officer of our guild.
+His skills at tanking are legendary — rumour has it he once took down the Lich King in a most unconventional setting.
 With his funny, caring, and charismatic nature, Anmorata is set to lead our raids starting in the Cataclysm expansion and is a cherished member of our community.